German Tax System Explained

 Check out our detailed article on Tax Software.

-The single most useful thing you can do is find a qualified Steuerberater (tax advisor) who has experience working with expats.
-Germany has strict licensing requirements for tax advisors, so you can trust that anyone with the official Steuerberater title actually knows their craft.
-The Bundessteuerberaterkammer, the federal chamber of tax consultants, maintains a public directory where you can search for advisors by region and specialism.
-If you want someone who works specifically with expats and communicates in English, that search filter matters enormously.
+The most useful thing you can do is find a licensed Steuerberater (tax advisor) who regularly works with expats.
+Germany has strict professional licensing requirements under the Steuerberatungsgesetz (Tax Advisory Act), so the Steuerberater title is a genuine quality signal.
+Anyone using it has passed rigorous state examinations.
+The Bundessteuerberaterkammer (Federal Chamber of Tax Consultants) maintains a public directory where you can search by region and specialism.
+If you need someone who communicates in English and understands international income situations, that filter is worth using before you book anything.

 What Are The Benefits Of Working In Germany?

 Germany taxes you seriously, but it also looks after you seriously.
-That trade-off is not always obvious when you are first staring at a payslip and watching a significant chunk of your gross salary disappear before it reaches your account.
-Once you understand what those deductions actually buy you, the system makes a lot more sense.
+That trade-off is not always obvious when you first stare at a payslip and watch a significant chunk of your gross salary disappear before it reaches your account.
+Once you understand what those deductions actually buy you, the system makes considerably more sense.

-Anyone earning more than €538 per month is automatically enrolled in Germany’s social security system (Sozialversicherung).
+Anyone earning more than €538 per month is automatically enrolled in Germany’s Sozialversicherung (social security system).
 That threshold was raised from €520 at the start of 2024, which also lifted the ceiling for Minijob workers.
 From that point on, your contributions entitle you to some genuinely substantial protections.

 📑